Borders of Indonesia: Ligitan and Sipadan

 Ligitan and Sipadan are two small islands just off the east coast of Borneo which were claimed by Indonesia and Malaysia.
 The dispute originated in 1969 when the two countries negotiated to delimit the common border of their continental shelf.
-As the two countries could not agree on the soveignty of the two islands, the continental shelf border was left off the 1969 agreement between the two countries.
+As the two countries could not agree on the sovereignty of the two islands, the continental shelf border was left off the 1969 agreement between the two countries.

 Indonesia claimed that the islands were theirs by virtue of the fact that they were located south of 4° 10" North which it said formed the maritime border between it and Malaysia by virtue of a straight line extension of the land border which ended on the east coast Sebatik island.
 Malaysia however, claimed a stretch of territorial waters and the continental shelf south of the latitude which included the two islands.
 The claim was confirmed through its map which it published in 1979.
 Indonesia protested the delimitation on the map.

 The dispute was brought before the International Court of Justice and on 17 December 2002, decided that sovereignty of Sipadan and Ligitan belonged to Malaysia on the basis of effectivités.
 It however did not decide on the question of territorial waters and maritime borders.
 This allowed the dispute over territorial waters and continental shelf to remain unresolved.
 The dispute over the Ambalat block (see below) can be seen to be part of this dispute over territorial waters and continental shelf.